Art Basel: Art Basel Paris

 Art Basel Paris takes place in October of each year in the Grand Palais.
 Historically, Foire Internationale d'Art Contemporain had occupied the October art fair slot in the Grand Palais for close to half a century, before a surprise announcement in January 2022 that Art Basel's parent company would be hosting the fair later that year.

 The new event was called Paris+ par Art Basel, in part because the seven-year contract between Grand Palais management company and MCH Group that the fair should not be branded “Art Basel, Paris.”
 Nonetheless, the fair was fully branded Art Basel Paris starting in 2024.

 Art Basel Qatar

-In January 2025, Art Basel announced it would be hosting a Doha version of its art fair in February 2026 called Art Basel Qatar.
-The event will take place at the city's M7 creative hub and the Design District, near the National Museum of Qatar.
+In January 2025, Art Basel announced it would be hosting a Doha version of its art fair in February 2026 called Art Basel Qatar at the city's M7 creative hub and the Design District, near the National Museum of Qatar.
 While the art fair calendar had already been relatively full, the Persian Gulf area had been seen by the international art industry as a prime candidate for expansion, as art sales in traditional western markets contracted.